3 essential leadership accountability tips for CEOs

 Goals should be SMART, Bustin and McMillan agree.
 That means the goals should be: Specific, Measurable, Achievable, Relevant, and Time-bound.

-And goals should be captured.
-There are plenty of electronic programs where leaders can write their goals and track their progress, including Lifetick, Trello, and Goalscape.
+Additionally, these goals should be captured by using electronic programs where leaders can write their goals and track their progress, including Lifetick, Trello, and Goalscape.
 Old-school leaders may prefer post-it notes, a whiteboard or a sheet of paper.

 If leaders aren’t staying accountable — or if there’s an employee who isn’t staying accountable — McMillan said the first course of action is to get curious about why.